eslint/eslint/docs/src/use/configure/configuration-files.md

 ### Specifying `files` and `ignores`

 ::: tip
 Patterns specified in `files` and `ignores` use [`minimatch`](https://www.npmjs.com/package/minimatch) syntax and are evaluated relative to the location of the `eslint.config.js` file.
-If using an alternate config file via the `--config` command line option, then all path are evaluated relative to the current working directory.
+If using an alternate config file via the `--config` command line option, then all patterns are evaluated relative to the current working directory.
 :::

 You can use a combination of `files` and `ignores` to determine which files should apply the configuration object and which should not.
 By default, ESLint matches `**/*.js`, `**/*.cjs`, and `**/*.mjs`.
 Because config objects that don't specify `files` or `ignores` apply to all files that have been matched by any other configuration object, those config objects apply to any JavaScript files passed to ESLint by default.
 For example: